FlyingMatrix/vit/README.md

-# A PyTorch implementation of Vision Transformer (ViT) for image classification
+# A pytorch implementation of Vision Transformer (ViT) for image classification
 A Vision Transformer (ViT) implementation for image classification

 Dataset: MNIST